Champions by Year

 People are always asking Lorraine what pill she takes that gives her so much energy and strength.
 After all, on a typical day you might find her cleaning gutters in the morning, washing her car at noon, sweeping her sidewalk in the evening, and exercising at the gym at night!
 Not to mention that she’s made time to log almost 1,000 volunteer hours at the National D-Day Museum since its opening in June 2000.
 Well…that kind of vitality doesn’t come from a pill.
 It comes from a positive, winning attitude that embraces life, seeks challenge and never stops looking forward.

 Whether she’s running 50 meters, setting a new personal best or working to honor America’s veterans, Lorraine is an exceptional achiever.
 Her life experience keeps vaulting her to become better and better with age.
-Mrs. Lorraine Taix McCaslin – your final Peoples Health Champion for 2003.
+Mrs. Lorraine Taix McCaslin – your final Tenet Choices Champion for 2003.